Psychedelic/DIP721/spec.md

 ---

-SHA256 hash fingerprint of the asset defined in location.
+SHA256 hash fingerprint of the asset defined in location or asset.

 ```
 {"contentHash", BlobContent(<hash of the content>)}